 How to sue Comcast in small claims court

-Each Comcast customer agrees to a contract that states that you cannot sue the company in any court, with the exception of small claims court.
+Each Comcast customer agrees to a contract that states that he or she cannot sue the company in any court except small claims court.
 Though suing Comcast can be a long and tedious process, DoNotPay makes it easier.

-DoNotPay uses AI to help you build your claim against Comcast.
-This easy-to-use app for the iPhone and web browser enables you to prepare and file court forms and equips you with compelling arguments, so you know what to say in court and are better able to support your claim.
-All you need to do is let the app know what type of claim you are filing, who you are suing, and necessary information about yourself so DoNotPay can help you fill out your court forms.
+DoNotPay uses AI to help you build your case against Comcast.
+This easy-to-use app is available for any web browser or iPhone.
+It enables you to prepare and file court forms and equips you with compelling arguments, so you know what to say in court and are better able to support your claim.
+All you need to do is let the app know what type of claim you are filing, who you are suing, and the basic information about yourself.

 Suing Comcast with the help of DoNotPay

 To sue Comcast in small claims court using DoNotPay, follow these simple steps:

 - Check whether your case against Comcast is suitable for small claims court

 - Compose a demand letter

 - Complete the needed court forms

 - File your complaint against Comcast with the appropriate court